-The TOEIC Test is a global standard for assessing English proficiency for business.
+The TOEIC (Test of English for International Communication) test is a global standard for assessing English proficiency for business.

 The TOEIC test questions simulate real-life situations that are relevant to the global workplace.
 Score reports provide accurate, meaningful feedback about a test taker’s strengths and weaknesses, along with a description of the English language strengths typical of test takers performing at various score levels.
 This allows employers to: